ipabuyer/.github/profile/README.md

 # IPAbuyer

-Has been migrated to <https://ipabuyer.github.io/>
+The README document has been moved to <https://ipabuyer.github.io/>